Tag Archives: job

 You may not be in love with your current career choice and are seeking change but do you know what you want that change to be and what you are looking to get out of the career move.
 It’s not always as simple as ‘I would like to be a teacher’.
 Are you looking for more flexibility, for example?
 If you are then this needs to be the priority behind any move you make and you need to consider whether you are going to get it by switching careers.
 Or perhaps you want more responsibility?
 Can your new career path offer you that?
 Bear in mind these changes might not happen straight away but is there capacity there to ensure you get what you want from the move at some point?

 Another reason you need to know your end game is so that you can identify what it takes to get there.
 Perhaps you dream of having your own personal injury practice, if this is the case to make it a reality you need to identify all the steps you need to take to make it happen.
 Do you have legal expertise?
 The capital?
 Or even the determination and work ethic to establish yourself and run a successful practice?
-Perhaps you want to be your own boss and run a social media management company, do you possess the technical know-how?
-The ability to reach out and drum up a new business?
-And if you don’t are you prepared to do what it takes, motivationally and financially speaking to put yourself in a position to be able to do it?
+Alternatively, perhaps you want to opt for something completely different and become one of the best elite nightclub dancers.
+If so, do you possess the dance skills, the physical fitness, and the charisma required?
+Do you have a plan to work with a reputable agency to get the right gigs, build your reputation, and navigate the competitive entertainment industry?
+Understanding what you need to achieve your goals, whatever route you choose, is essential to making your dreams a reality.

 Research